Zen-ny56/Docker_Microservices/README.md

 🐳 Inception

-Inception is a web infrastructure project built with Docker, as part of the 42 curriculum, where you create a secure, containerized environment running WordPress, MariaDB, and Nginx with HTTPS support via mkcert.
+Inception is a web infrastructure project built with Docker, where you create a secure, containerized environment running WordPress, MariaDB, and Nginx with HTTPS support via mkcert.

 📦 Overview